zeligism/zeligism.github.io/_posts/2019-12-12-DeepSuccess.md

 You have to be, overall, *convinced that your life is good*.
 I mean, it might seem exaggerated in simplicity, but it is not.
 But think about it.
-Money is only about power (and [France is not Bacon](https://thehabit.co/knowledge-is-power-france-is-bacon/)).
+Money is power (and [France is Bacon](https://thehabit.co/knowledge-is-power-france-is-bacon/)).
-It buys comfort and influence, including temporary pleasures such as food and sex.
+It buys comfort and influence, including temporary pleasures.
 Fame and respect gives you more validity.
 Looking at it, it's mainly about feeling fulfilled and valid while having the resources to maintain it.
 Apart from having enough resources, this feeling of self-fulfillment and validation is totally in our heads and under our control (within the limits of our psychological nature).